jamescherti/stripspace.el/README.md

   :hook ((prog-mode . stripspace-local-mode)
          (text-mode . stripspace-local-mode))
   :custom
+  ;; Non-nil to only delete whitespace when the buffer is clean initially.
+  ;; The initial cleanliness check is performed when `stripspace-local-mode' ;; is enabled.
+  ;;
+  ;; Change it to nil to always delete whitespace.
+  (stripspace-only-if-initially-clean t)

   ;; Enabling `stripspace-restore-column' preserves the cursor's column position ;; even after stripping spaces.
 This is useful in scenarios where you add ;; extra spaces and then save the file.
 Although the spaces are removed in the